 Taking a deeper dive into the rapid expansion of virtual care, the second episode of the webinar series features Ann Mond Johnson, CEO of the American Telemedicine Association.

 Speaking with Lirio COO Marten den Haring, Johnson discusses the seismic shift in telehealth perceptions during COVID-19 in both providers and patients.
-With many systems relying on telehealth to rapidly scale response and maintain engagement, focus is shifting to its still-untapped potential as a care modality for people-centric care delivery.
+With many systems relying on telehealth to rapidly scale response and maintain patient engagement, focus is shifting to its still-untapped potential as a care modality for people-centric care delivery.
 A look at the data shows how virtual care is vital for improving access in ways that do not diminish, but rather support a positive patient experience.

 “We have to use technology as more than just a visit replacement.”